JulienSB/RobDSFM/README.md

 ## Languages
 The software is designed for use on MATLAB.
-Notice that the function compute_splines.m implicitly makes use of R.
+Notice that the function compute_splines.m implicitly make use of R.
 Therefore, if you do not have R, you should install it: see https://cran.r-project.org/.

 ## Usage and Contents

-To perform inference with DSFM, it is needed to convert the 4D images to a matrix representation.
-Then one can convert the estimates back to a 4D object.
+To perform inference with DSFM, it is needed to convert the fMRI 4 dimensional (space and time) images to a matrix representation.
+Then one can convert the estimates back to 4D objects to visualize it.
-The folder contains following main functions:
+The folder contains the following main functions:
-- getDATA.m: convert a 4D (space and time) dimensional fMRI object into a matrix, usable for inference with DSFM.
+- getDATA: convert a 4D (space and time) dimensional fMRI object into a matrix, usable for inference with DSFM.
-- compute_splines.m: compute the splines and the 3D matrix of covariates, which gives the voxel index.
+- compute_splines: compute the splines and the 3D matrix of covariates, which gives the voxel index.
-  It makes use of the package orthogonalsplinebasis (available on CRAN).
+  The function makes use of the packages orthogonalsplinebasis and R.matlab (available on R CRAN).
-- OLS: Least-suares (non-robust) estimation of the DSFM.
+- OLS: Least-squares (non-robust) estimation of the DSFM.
 - ROB: Robust estimation of the DSFM.
-- getImage: Convert the matrix to the matrix representation.
+- getImage: convert the matrix data to a 4D representation.
-- plotY: allow to plot matrices as 3D images.
+- plotY: plot matrices as images (slices of the brain).
 It relies on getImage and plot3D.
-- plot3D: plot slices of a 4D object.
+- plot3D: plot 4D object.
 The input time fixes the fourth dimension.

 ## Data